UnlockedLabs/intro-to-web-dev-curriculum/content/assignments/html-me-something/part-1/index.md

       1. `<main>`
       1. `<article>`.

-      If you need to review any of these tags, check out the [HTML tag reference](https://www.w3schools.com/tags/default.asp) at w3schools.
+      If you need to review any of these tags, check out the tag by name under Elements dropdown [HTML tag reference](http://localhost:8080/devdocs_en_html_2025-01/index).

    1. Uses at least one `<img>` tag (hopefully more).